Parallel-in-Time/qmat/docs/devdoc/testing.md

 This generates a html coverage report in `htmlcov/index.html` that you can read using your favorite web browser.

+> 📣 Remember : code coverage must **stay at 100%** for a pull request to be accepted ... and the test will be reviewed to assert that they are not simple executions of your implementation 😇

 ## Testing notebook tutorials

 All notebooks are located in the [notebook docs folder](../notebooks).
 You can first check if they can be executed properly by running :